Riverside Community School District: History

 Sutton left his position in 2016 to work at the Belle Plaine Unified School District 357, citing proximity to his family.
-Timothy Mitchell, previously the superintendent of Rapid City Area Schools, became superintendent of Riverside in 2016.
+Dr. Timothy Mitchell, previously the superintendent of Rapid City Area Schools, became superintendent of Riverside in 2016.
+Dr. Timothy Mitchell retired at the end of 2023 school year.
+Dr. Stephanie Anderson was hired by the school board on April 7, 2023.
+Dr. Anderson is the former director of elementary education and student services at the Fort Dodge Community School District.

 Schools

-Riverside Elementary School is in Oakland, and the Riverside Community Intermediate School is in Carson.
+Oakland Elementary School is in Oakland, and the Carson Elementary School is in Carson.

-The Riverside grade 6-12 Middle-High School is south of Oakland in an unincorporated area, in proximity to the junction of Highway 6 and Highway 59.
+The Riverside grade 6-12 Junior/Senior High School is south of Oakland in an unincorporated area, in proximity to the junction of Highway 6 and Highway 59.
 Construction began on this building in April 2014, which had delays due to summer weather.
 Previously the high school was in the city of Oakland.

 Previously there was a 4-5 school in Macedonia.

 Riverside Community High School

 Athletics

 The Bulldogs compete in the Western Iowa Conference in the following sports: